gtollefson/mipBarcodeR/README.md

 # mipBarcodeR

 A self-contained R package for generating barcode sheets for demultiplexing basecalled fastq files using Bailey Lab custom MIP sample barcodes using a program like Elucidator.
 Users only need to provide their sample sheet with SampleID, FW_Plate, REV_Plate, FW_Well, and REV_Well columns.
-The package includes built-in lookup tables for REV plates (1-4) and FW primers (1-96), making it easy for users to generate barcode sheets with minimal setup.
+The package includes built-in lookup tables for Bailey Lab REV plates (1-4) and FW shift plates (1-96), making it easy for users to generate barcode sheets with minimal setup.

 ## Features